XIRZC/REAnnotor/README.md

 ### Data

-Preparing the AirVLN dataset into `scenes` folder which comprises of 25 airsim scenarios, and we will provide you with download links.
+Preparing the VLN dataset into `scenes` folder which comprises of 25 airsim scenarios, and we will provide you with download links.

 After downloading 25 scenarios, you can just use `scripts/stsplit.sh` for whole split scene running in the background, or use `scripts/stscene.sh` for single scene running for scene-seperate case.
 And you must ensure you have `settings` subfolder in the root path.